|

 CONTACT MARILYN MEREDITH

-little, you can do BIG things!”
-Full color photographs of a tiny Dachshund puppy that is smaller and weaker than
+though you are little, you can do BIG things!”
+Full color photographs of a tiny Dachshund puppy that is smaller

 The author is available for